byakugan-1/byakugan.io/_posts/2024-12-16-coldcard-q-guide.md

 ## Preparing the tutorial

 Once you've received your COLDCARD, the first step is to inspect the packaging to make sure it hasn't been opened.
-If the packaging is damaged, this may indicate that the hardware wallet has been compromised and may not be genuine.

 ![Image](/assets/img/coldcardq-guide-images/002.webp)

+> Damaged or previously opened packaging may indicate tampering or a counterfeit device — stop and contact the seller.
+{: .prompt-danger }

 When you open the box, you should find the following items: